 See PDF 1.7, Section 14.4 “File Identifiers”.

-Unlink the attachment at index (zero-based).
+Unlink the attachment at given index (zero-based).

 It will be hidden from the viewer, but is still present in the file (as of PDFium 5418).